דלג לתוכן הראשי

 The Secret of Brain Aging in Large Dogs: Why They Live Shorter but Their Brains Stay Young

 A German Shepherd lives 7-8 years.
 A Chihuahua lives 15-17 years.
-The gap is huge.
-But a new study from the University of Arizona discovered something surprising: <em>their brains</em> age at the same rate.
+The gap is enormous.
+But new studies from the University of Arizona have revealed something surprising: their brains age at the same rate.
 The reason may be linked to the hormone IGF-1, which could also be the key to human aging.

-If you've ever wondered why a German Shepherd lives 8 years while a Chihuahua lives 17, you should know about the interesting paradox that scientists have been trying to understand for years.
+If you've ever wondered why a German Shepherd lives 7-8 years while a Chihuahua lives 17, you should know about the interesting paradox that scientists have been trying to understand for years.
 Large dogs die young.
 That's known.
-But a new study at the University of Arizona reveals a mystery: the brain of a large dog ages at the same rate as that of a small dog.
+But new studies reveal a mystery: The brain of a large dog ages at the same rate as that of a small dog.
 The reason for this gap may reveal something profound about aging in general.
-The new experiment called SIGNAL investigates the hormone IGF-1 as the explanatory factor.
+A new experiment called SIGNAL from the University of Arizona is set to investigate the hormone IGF-1 as the explanatory factor.

 The Paradox of Size and Age